 1. Upholstery or fabric furniture.
 Rub a damp rubber glove on furniture.
 The dog hair will accumulate on the rubber glove.
 Rinse the glove to remove the hair and repeat until the furniture is clean.
 You can also use a damp sponge instead of the rubber glove.
 Upholstery also can be cleaned using a mixture of water and fabric softener.
 Spray this mixture on the furniture and wipe until it’s clean.
 Consider investing in furniture covers or throws to protect your furniture from dog hair.

 2. Wooden furniture.
 Use a soft cloth and furniture polish.
 You can also use anti-static dusting spray instead of furniture polish to remove dog hair.

-Use an electrostatic or microfiber dust mop to clean dog hair from hardwood floors.
-Avoid using a vacuum because that will more likely cause the dog hair to fly in the air and cling to other items.
-Instead use a damp mop to collect the dog hair.
+Use an electrostatic or microfiber dust mop to pick up dog hair on hardwood floors.
+Avoid using a vacuum because that likely will cause the hair to fly in the air and cling to other items.
+Instead, use a damp mop.

 Regular vet checkups

 Regular checkups will ensure that your dog is healthy doesn’t suffer from any conditions that produce abnormal shedding.

 Ella Woods is a stay-at-home- mother and wife who writes in her free time so she won’t go crazy!
 She shares her experiences on her blog, Housinghere.com.